snadeem1/Bamazon/README.md

 # Bamazon

-Our goal with the Bamazon app was to combine node.js with our MYSQL database to create an app that takes an order, checks stock levels to ensure the order can be filled, then updates stock quantities to reflect the last purchase.
+Our goal with the Bamazon app was to combine node.js with our MYSQL database to create an app that takes an order, checks stock levels to ensure the order can be filled.

 ##Technology used